First you have to choose a hostel.

 the hostel has pay showers, you might be asked if you would like to buy tokens

 for the shower.
-I encountered pay showers at Balmer's Hostel in Interlaken,
+Luckily, I only encountered pay showers at only a couple of

 you are good at taking a 5 to 6 minute shower, which is not as impossible as it

 so you've determined the availability of the room you want, now you can either pay

 before you see the actual room or you can request to see the room first.